 APPCO interventions have been shown to improve children’s health and nutrition and their learning potential and life choices both in the short and long term.
 APPCO interventions particularly benefit poor and disadvantaged children, who have the most to gain both nutritionally and educationally.
 Also, by focusing on the special needs for girls – for example through Menstrual Health Management (MHM) – our Health programs are helping reduce barriers to learning for girls and enhance their overall health including increased chances of girls completing their education.

 - Increase access to health and nutrition services including deworming, control of malaria, as well as vision and hearing screening at schools.

-- Provide children increased access to safe water, sanitation and hygiene (WASH) in schools.
+- Provide children with increased access to safe water, sanitation, and hygiene (WASH) in schools.

 - Help children develop life-long health behaviors through life skills-based health education, including HIV and AIDS prevention.

 - Ensure basic health-related school policies and support from individual schools and communities to the national level.